SOWMIYA2003/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ### Step 1:
 import a function math
 ### Step 2:
-define list 1
+define list 1 and list 2
 ### Step 3:
-define list 2

 Substitute the values in the distance formula  ![formula](/formula.jpg)
 ### Step 4:
 give formula